litstack/docs/crud/index.md

 Each Crud configuration can have an index page that shows an overview of the models.
 This index page is configured in the `index` method of its corresponding config.
-The first parameter is an instance of `Ignite\Page\Page` so all functions described in the [Fjord Page](../basics/page.md) documentation can be used.
+The first parameter is an instance of `Ignite\Page\Page` so all functions described in the [Page](../basics/page.md) documentation can be used.

 ```php
 use Ignite\Crud\CrudIndex;